KennethMisund/exercise-e4-another-ui-layout/README.md

 Here is what the app must contain:

 1. The main color (for the theme) must be `Colors.red`.
+X
 2. You need to remove the label saying "Debug" on the top-right corner.
+X
 3. You need an `AppBar` with the text "Profile picture", with font size 24px.
+X
 4. The app bar must be "elevated above the background" - 10px high.
+X
 5. The background for the main app-region has the color `Grey[200]`.
+X
 6. There must be a "Sign out" action in the app bar, an `IconButton` with the `Icons.logout` as the icon, size: 32px.
+X
     1. When it is pressed, call the `_signOut` method.
 This will be tested in another unit-test, the golden-image does not check this part.
+X
 7. An image and a button, centered vertically:
-    1. The image file is located the folder `images`
+    1. The image file is located the folder `images` X
-    2. The button has the text "Change profile picture"
+    2. The button has the text "Change profile picture" X
-    3. Both the image and button have 50px padding on the sides.
+8. Both the image and button have 50px padding on the sides.
-    4. When the button is pressed, the `_changePicture` method must be called
+    1. When the button is pressed, the `_changePicture` method must be called
-8. On the bottom right there must be a floating action button with the `Icons.help_outline` icon,
+9. On the bottom right there must be a floating action button with the `Icons.help_outline` icon,
    size: 44px.
     1. When this button is clicked, `_showHelp` method must be called.